bruno-bk/Tetris/Readme.md

 ## Como Jogar

 - Use as setas esquerda e direita para mover a peça horizontalmente.
+- Use a seta para baixo para mover a peça para sua posição final.
 - Use o espaço para girar a peça.

 ## Autores